emiliacb/eme-resume-2020/README.md

 - [ ] refactor for use Mailgun or Sindicate
 - [ ] create a react route for contact
-- [ ] add link or button tag to the "contact" button, in order to html accesibily
+- [ ] add role = "button" flag to the "contact" div, in order to html accesibily
+- [ ] add input validation